 David brings his journalistic and commentary skills to the region.

-His love of photography was rekindled by his sons' studies and some invasive eye surgery.
+After studying the subject at school his love of photography was rekindled by his sons' studies and some invasive eye surgery.